Into-the-Fathom/fathom-dao-frontend/README.md

-# SmartContractFactory.ts is preconfigured for Apothem
+# SmartContractFactory.ts is preconfigured for Goerli

 To start:
 ### `npm start`